All-State Choir Camp

 HSU Choir Conductors

-Dee Romines is an Associate Professor of Choral Music Education at Hardin-Simmons University.
+Dee Romines is Director of Choral Activities and Professor of Choral Music Education at Hardin-Simmons University.
 Dr. Romines earned the Bachelor of Science degree in Instrumental Music Education from the University of Tennessee, the Master of Music in Choral Conducting from the Eastman School of Music, and the Doctor of Musical Arts in Choral Conducting from the University of Missouri-Kansas City.
 His principal teachers were Dr. Eph Ehly, Dr. W J Julian, Dr. Donald Neuen, and Dr. Charles Robinson.

-At HSU Dr. Romines teaches courses in choral music education, undergraduate and graduate conducting, supervises student teachers, directs the HSU Chorale, and assists with all aspects of the choral program.
+At HSU Dr. Romines teaches courses in choral music education, undergraduate and graduate conducting, supervises student teachers and conducts the HSU Concert Choir.
 Prior to his appointment at HSU, Dr. Romines held similar music education positions at the University of Georgia and the University of Missouri-Kansas City.
 From 1987-1998 he was the Academy Choral Director at Punahou School in Honolulu, Hawaii.
 Additional experience includes teaching elementary, middle, and high school instrumental music in Kentucky, Georgia, Tennessee, and Missouri, as well as directing Church and Community Choirs.

 - Resident camper $325